Intuitive vs. Analytical Personality Traits

 • Offer information and data to back up your feedback.
 Your praise and constructive criticism will both carry more weight with an analytical employee if you tie it to real, meaningful performance data.

 • Be clear if over-analyzing is a problem.
 For example, if “analysis paralysis” is leading to missed deadlines or a slower pace of work than the role demands, explain that things need to move more quickly.
-Ask coaching questions like: “If we’re on a tight deadline, how can you move forward sooner, even if you don’t feel have 100% of the information you’d like to have?”
+Ask coaching questions like “If we’re on a tight deadline, how can you move forward sooner, even if you don’t feel you have 100% of the information you’d like to have?”

 Which is a better worker: intuitive vs. analytical?